The Desperate Hours

 Finally opening on 8 November, 1958, at the Hollywood Center Theater (now the Howard Fine Acting Studio), the show ran for three weeks and about 24 performances.
 Critical appraisal of Sammy’s performance was generally positive.
 The Hollywood Reporter claimed Sammy “delivered a strong – at junctures, electrifying – performance”, while the LA Times noted his penchant for over-acting: “He rises to melodramatic heights on occasion – sometimes these heights are a bit too high, as he rants and raves with bellowing voice at his hostages … On the credit side, Davis reveals good stage presence and his acting movements are smooth for the most part.”

-Something of a vanity project, the production featured several of Sammy’s friends, including actors James Waters and David Landfield (at the time Sammy’s previous and current office managers) and arranger Buddy Bregman (who was at that point preparing arrangements for two Davis LPs), in his acting debut as a Federal agent.
+Something of a vanity project, the production featured several of Sammy’s friends, including actors James Waters and David Landfield (at the time Sammy’s previous and current office managers respectively) and arranger Buddy Bregman (who was at that point preparing arrangements for two Davis LPs), in his acting debut as a Federal agent.
 The show was directed by Michael Ferrall using what the LA Times reported was a complicated set: “Central staging is used for the presentation, with spectators ringing the floor in tiers on three sides.
 A second, raised set, divided into two rooms, occupies the fourth side of the theater and action is diverted, using the blackout system of lighting, between this and the main floor setting back and forth.
 We are thus allowed to slip away from the living quarters of the imprisoned Hilliard family and watch police headquarters at work, or to join grim rescuers in an attic next door.”

 Revival in 1962